 Cultures for Health sells the kefir grains required to make water kefir, and provides great information about how to make water kefir, flavoring ideas, and even recipes using water kefir as an ingredient.
 Water kefir is a perfect replacement for soda, is easy and inexpensive to make at home, and will keep you and your children happily refreshed during the hot summer days ahead.

 Seasonal eating, beneficial for both personal and environmental health, is easiest during the summer months.
 Farmers’ markets around the country are bursting with local produce, and many of these fruits and vegetables are more nutritious (and more delicious) when picked at their peak ripeness.
 Blueberries are full of soluble fiber and vitamin C, as well as many potent antioxidants and polyphenols.
 (11) Peaches are a good source of potassium as well as a significant source of antioxidants.
 (8) Tomatoes are at their best during the summer, and are a great source of lycopene and other carotenoids.
-(9) The antioxidants and carotenoids found in these and other summer fruits are protective against sun damage, as mentioned before.
+(9)

 There are some great vegetables available during the summer months as well.
 Squash and zucchini are great substitutes for pasta (try this recipe from Nom Nom Paleo!), and provide vitamins and soluble fiber.
 Cucumbers are rich in potassium and magnesium, which can help lower high blood pressure.
 Eggplant has a high amount of phenolic compounds that protect against oxidative damage.
 (10) There are many other seasonally available fruits and vegetables depending on where you live, so check out your local market to see what foods are abundant in your area.